lukdav/counting-sheep/README.md

 - The user either guesses or counts the number of sheep in each round (the number of sheep changes after every guess).

-- If the user is correct, five seconds is added to the timer.
+- If the user is correct, the number of sheep is added to the "Correct" score tally.

-- If the user is incorrect, one second is taken off the timer for each sheep the guess was incorrect by (e.g. if the user was incorrect by 4 sheep, 4 seconds is subtractred).
+- If the user is incorrect, the number of sheep the user is off by is added to the "Incorrect" score tally.
+The correct score is incremented by the amount of sheep there were in total minus the amount the user is off by (i.e. if the user guesses 4 more than were there in total, 4 are taken of the total).
+This method discourages high guesses to cheat the game.

 - When the timer reaches zero, the game is over and the users final score is given by the number of sheep correctly counted.